Assignment 3: Variants, records, modules, functional data structures

 test/tests.ml

-files to get the project to compile.
-Most of the instructions for this assignment are in the.mli
+- Most of the instructions for this assignment are in the

-for advice on meeting this requirement. - You are given some initial (incomplete) tests in
+files. - You are given some initial tests in

 test/dict_tests.ml